Interested in hosting On the Table conversations in your community? Here are six easy steps to help get you started:

 Beyond direct outreach to recruit hosts, engage local news outlets (to participate as hosts as well as cover) and spread the word on social media.

 This is the fun part!
 Host and participate in conversations, track conversations on social media using a hashtag to expand your ability to hear from your community.

 Many communities have conducted research among On the Table participants to identify common themes and concerns, as well as assess how participation in the conversations can influence civic engagement moving forward.

-Be sure to Join the Network for access to editable templates, inspiration from communities across the country, opportunity to connect with others who have planned and implemented On the Table and more.
+Watch the On the Table 101 webinar to learn more, and be sure to Join the Network for access to editable templates, inspiration from communities across the country, opportunity to connect with others who have planned and implemented On the Table, and more.

 Join the network